ofithcheallaigh/orchid_hammer/README.md

 # Introduction
 ## Updates

+**Update 9: 12 September 2024**
+- Added requirements file which can be used to install `tkinter` and `transformers`.
+- Added Wiki page with small section on how to install packages from the requirements file.

 **Update 8: 8 September 2024**
 - Adding a Jupyter notebook which is nonsense, and I will delete this at some clean up stage
 - I changed the chunk sizes in the GUI (man, 150, min 40) to better handle the text - seems to work, but summerisation is slow.
 Maybe move to the cloud?